Future-House/aviary/README.md

 msg = Message(content="Hello, world!", role="assistant")
 ```

-The `content` is a string with a text, a JSON serializable list of dict, or a null value.
+The `content` is a string with a text, a JSON serializable list of `dict`s, or a null value.
 A list of dicts is used to encode multi-modal content.
 The method `create_message` can be used to create a message with images:

 ```py